Maltese vs Lhasa Apso: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Maltese and Lhasa Apso diverge most clearly.
 Maltese brings a gentle, playful, charming energy to the household, compared to Lhasa Apso's confident, smart, comical disposition.
 These differences shape every daily interaction.
 In daily life, this means Maltese owners typically experience a dog that leans toward gentle behavior, while Lhasa Apso owners find their dog more inclined toward confident tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+There is no objectively better personality here; pick the one that suits your household.

 Best for Families with Children